 World Pancreatic Cancer Day

 World Pancreatic Cancer Day is an initiative of the World Pancreatic Cancer Coalition.
-It is a day that unites the world’s population in the fight against pancreatic cancer.
-It aims to save millions of preventable deaths each year by raising awareness and education about the disease, pressing governments and individuals across the world to take action.
+It is a day that unites the world’s population in the fight against pancreatic cancer during Pancreatic Cancer Awareness Month.
+It aims to save millions of preventable deaths each year by raising awareness and education about the disease, pressing governments and individuals across the world to take action, with the ultimate goal of increasing the five-year survival rate of this deadly disease.

 Why is World Pancreatic Cancer Day Important?

 Currently, 8.2 million people die from cancer worldwide every year, out of which 4 million die prematurely (aged 30 to 69 years).
-There are around 280,000 new cases of pancreatic cancer each year and it is the 7th biggest cancer killer (5th in the UK), yet so many people know nothing about it.
+There are around 496,000 new cases of pancreatic cancer each year and it is the 7th biggest cancer killer (5th in the UK).
+However, so many people know nothing about it.
 But they can be forgiven for that because unfortunately, it barely gets attention.

-More awareness and understanding about the illness among the public, medical community and government the resulting investment and interest in the disease will allow more people to be diagnosed in time for surgery – currently the only potential for a cure.
+More awareness and understanding about the illness amongst the public, the medical community, governments, as well as the resulting investment and interest in the disease, will allow more people to be diagnosed in time for surgery – currently the only potential for a cure.

 World Pancreatic Cancer Day is the ideal opportunity to spread the word and raise the profile of cancer in people’s minds and in the world’s media.